antkve/label-maker/README.md

 ![alt text](https://github.com/antkve/label-maker/blob/master/screenshot.jpg)

-The server may also be port-forwarded to allow public access, e.g. to allow remote employees to upload and label training data for you.
+The server may also be hosted publicly, e.g. to allow remote employees to upload and label training data for you.